SystemsApproach/private5g/arch.rst

 the UE uses to authenticate itself.

-The identifier burned into each SIM card, called an *IMSI (International Mobile Subscriber Identity)*, is a globally unique id for every device connected to the global mobile network.
+The identifier burned into each SIM card, called an *IMSI (International Mobile Subscriber Identity)*, is a globally unique identifier for every device connected to the global mobile network.
 Each IMSI is a 64-bit, self-describing identifier, which is to say, it includes a *Format* field that effectively serves as a mask for extracting other